Attorney General James Sues Private Equity Fund Manager for Ponzi-Like Investment Scheme that Defrauded Investors Out of More Than $700 Million

 This matter was investigated in parallel with multiple state securities regulators, the U.S. Securities and Exchange Commission (SEC) and the U.S. Attorney’s Office for the Eastern District of New York (EDNY).
 Joining New York in filing separate but simultaneous actions against GPB Capital and other defendants are the states of Alabama, Georgia, Illinois, Missouri, New Jersey, and South Carolina, as well as the SEC.
 The EDNY unsealed indictments against Gentile, Schneider, and Lash this morning on related charges.

-The Office of the New York Attorney General wishes to thank the states for their significant contributions to the investigation, as well as the SEC and the EDNY for their cooperation in this matter.
+The Office of the New York Attorney General (OAG) wishes to thank the states for their significant contributions to the investigation, as well as the SEC and the EDNY for their cooperation in this matter.
+The OAG also wishes to thank the Business Integrity Commission of the City of New York for its assistance in the investigation.

-The case is being handled by Assistant Attorneys General Jesse Devine, Rita McDonough, Amita Singh, and Melissa Gable of the Investor Protection Bureau, and Senior Enforcement Counsel for Economic Justice Kevin Wallace, with the support of Legal Assistants Renata Bodner, Eddie Aguilar, and Charmaine Blake.
+The case is being handled by Assistant Attorneys General Jesse Devine, Rita McDonough, Amita Singh, and Melissa Gable of the Investor Protection Bureau, and Senior Enforcement Counsel for Economic Justice Kevin Wallace, with the support of Legal Assistants Renata Bodner, Eddie Aguilar, and Charmaine Blake, and Information Technology Specialist Matthew Rosenberg.
 The Investor Protection Bureau is led by Bureau Chief Peter Pope and is a part of the Division for Economic Justice, which is overseen by Chief Deputy Attorney General Chris D’Angelo and First Deputy Attorney General Jennifer Levy.